 How do I know whether I have anxiety or depression?

 There is a very simple way of determining whether you are suffering from true clinical depression or anxiety-related depressive thoughts and symptoms.

 The Linden Method was developed initially to eliminate anxiety disorders such as GAD, panic disorder, phobias and OCD.
-However, over time, many depression sufferers have also joined The Linden Method.
+However, over time, many sufferers of true clinical depression have also joined The Linden Method.

-It has become apparent that even sufferers of clinical depression have benefited enormously from the structured programme of recovery in The Linden Method programme and many have made full recoveries using our Method.
+It has become apparent that even sufferers of clinical depression have benefited enormously and many have made full recoveries using our Method.

 I also know that by addressing anxiety directly, symptoms that manifest as low mood or depression can be eliminated quickly.
-I was amazed at just how quickly positivity took over in my life... like going on a diet, anxiety elimination can give you quick results which snowball into total recovery.
+I was amazed at just how quickly positivity took over in my life... like going on a diet, TLM can give you quick results which snowball into total recovery.